-Based on the numbers of mussels in the population, the current rate of loss compared with recruitment, and the age/size profile of the population, Figure 4.3 shows the predicted rate of loss of the population.
-If measures are implemented immediately and it takes ten years for the habitat to recover sufficiently to support sustainable juvenile recruitment, over 2,000 individuals would be lost.
+Based on the numbers of mussels in the population, the current rate of loss compared with recruitment, and the age/size profile of the population, the freshwater pearl mussel is in serious decline.
+Figure 4.6 shows the fate of population if the current rate of deterioration is not reversed.
+If measures are implemented immediately and it takes ten years for the habitat to recover sufficiently to support juvenile recruitment, 100,000 individuals would be lost.
 If measures are delayed or are insufficient, losses will be much higher and extinction more difficult to prevent.
+It is therefore urgent that measures are undertaken as soon as possible, and data on their extent and implementation included in the next round of Article 17 reporting in 2013.